Sharon Lake Improvement Project

 Dredging is the process of removing sediment and other materials built up in a body of water.

-Dredging Sharon Lake temporarily disturbed lake ecosystems as sediment was removed, but it will result in some improved aquatic habitats and increased recreational opportunities for park guests, including increased educational opportunities through the new wetlands boardwalk.
+Dredging Sharon Lake temporarily disturbed lake ecosystems as sediment was removed, but it will result in improved aquatic habitats and increased recreational opportunities for park guests, including increased educational opportunities through the new wetlands boardwalk.

 The boathouse remains closed during the lake improvement project and will not reopen when the lake reopens.
 However, the playground and snack bar (during seasonal operating hours) remain open.
 Additional improvements to Sharon Lake Harbor and the boathouse are part of a separate project, with construction beginning after the lake project is complete.